bbrowning/bbrowning.github.com/_posts/2010-06-06-developing-rails-apps-with-torquebox-and-vagrant.markdown

 ### Next Steps

 If you've made it this far, you've done the hard part.
-Use your favorite editor on your host machine to developer your Rails application like you always have.
+Use your favorite editor on your host machine to develop your Rails application like you always have.
 The only thing to remember is to run `script/generate`, `rake db:migrate`, etc from inside the Vagrant VM.
+If you try to run these on the host you most likely won't have the right version of Rails or JRuby installed.

 Changes made to your Rails project should be visible on the next page refresh just like regular Rails development.
 To try this, generate a simple Posts scaffold.